American Airlines Flight 77: Security camera videos

 The US Department of Defense released filmed footage on May 16, 2006, that was recorded by a security camera of American Airlines Flight 77 crashing into the Pentagon, with a plane visible in one frame, as a "thin white blur" and an explosion following.
 The images were made public in response to a December 2004 Freedom of Information Act request by Judicial Watch.
-Some still images from the video had previously been released and publicly circulated, but this was the first official release of the edited video of the crash.
+Some still images from the video had previously been released and publicly circulated, but this was the first official release of the unedited video of the crash.

 A nearby Citgo service station also had security cameras, but a video released on September 15, 2006, did not show the crash because the camera was pointed away from the crash site.

 The Doubletree Hotel in the nearby neighborhood of Crystal City also had a security camera video.
 The FBI released the video on December 4, 2006, in response to a FOIA lawsuit filed by Scott Bingham.
 The footage is "grainy and the focus is soft, but a rapidly growing tower of smoke is visible in the distance on the upper edge of the frame as the plane crashes into the building."